8 contact center challenges in 2024 and how to overcome them 15 essential contact center features

 Tip

-Call center compliance checklist for hybrid workforces
+Contact center compliance checklist for modern workforces

-Call center compliance checklist
+Contact center compliance checklist

 1. Secure the network

 Organizations should use network access control to limit who can physically and logically access system hardware and software.
-Physical security protects the physical components of a network -- such as devices, modems or routers -- from physical harm.
+Physical security protects the physical components of a network, such as devices, modems or routers, from physical harm.
 Logical security uses passwords and system permissions to protect a network's software and data from unauthorized individuals.

 2. Perform workstation audits